Ozoniuss/configer/README.md

 }
 ```

 Use the configer `ConfigOptions` struct to specify the project's configuration options.
-Through the `Bind` field, specify the field of the config struct the option is attached to:
+Through the `ConfigKey` field, specify the field of the config struct the option is attached to:

 ```go
 // getProjectOpts returns all the configuration options enabled for the project.